Fire Safety in Your Kitchen: General Kitchen Safety Tips

 - Ensure that small appliances like toasters and fryers are kept clean and in good working order

-- Don’t overload plug sockets, as many kitchen appliances use a lot of power and overloading the socket may cause ignition
+- Don’t overload plug sockets, as many kitchen appliances use a lot of power and overloading the socket may cause extra heat which could lead to a fire starting

 - Avoid electrical leads from trailing or lying over any part of the cooker